approvals/ApprovalTests.cpp/doc/Tutorial.md

 Please note that the first time you run an Approval Test, it will always fail and launch a reporter, as you have never said anything is OK.

-**Note**: For more information, see a [diagram of this workflow](https://github.com/approvals/ApprovalTests.Python/blob/main/docs/explanation/approval_testing.md#running-approvals).
+**Bonus Material:** For more information, see a [diagram of this workflow](https://github.com/approvals/ApprovalTests.Python/blob/main/docs/explanation/approval_testing.md#running-approvals).

 ### Approval Files